go-gorm/gorm.io/pages/cli/field_helpers.md

 # Field Helpers

-Field helpers give you type-safe building blocks for filtering, updating, ordering, and walking associations without writing raw SQL.
-They are generated from your model structs and integrate directly with `gorm.G[T]` builders.
+The CLI generates field helpers from your model structs.
+Use them for typed filters, updates, ordering, and association work without hand-writing SQL strings.
+They plug into `gorm.G[T]` builders in both the default generics output and the `--typed=false` mode.

 ## Supported Models & Types